Swaddling feels like magic for many parents.

 - Nights 5 – Eternity: Remove the swaddle.
 High-five your spouse.

 Want an easy-peasy way to do this?
 This convertible swaddler is mind-blowingly simple.
 (Don’t you love it when a product exactly meets your needs?)

 Handy tip!
 If you use the swaddle to keep your infant from going all Edward Scissorhands on his sweet little face, try putting socks on his hands or filing down his nails (instead of clipping).

 The Sloth Approach

 For sensitive babies who struggle adjusting to changes, the Turtle Approach just may be too fast.

 Enter: The Sloth.

-In this method you’re helping your baby get used to the feeling of having his arms loose and flapping, but instead of loose to the air, they’re loose inside a sleep sack with the arm holes sewn up or a Zipadee Zip (if you’re like me and have the sewing skills of a horse).
+In this method you’re helping your baby get used to the feeling of having his arms loose and flapping, but instead of loose to the air, they’re loose inside a sleep sack with the arm holes sewn up or the Puckababy Swaddle Bag (if you’re like me and have the sewing skills of a horse).

 - Nights 1 & 2: Unswaddle the non-dominant arm first, inside the sleep sack.